simplex-chat/simplex-chat/blog/20221108-simplex-chat-v4.2-security-audit-new-website.md

 - fixed 3 issues from the security audit!
 - group links - group admins can create the links for new members to join
 - auto-accept contact requests + configure whether to accept incognito and welcome message
-- change group member role
-- mark chat as unread
+- small things: change group member role, mark chat as unread, send stickers and GIFs from Android keyboards.

 Beta features (enable Developer tools to try them):